Charting Labradoodle puppy development is a fun way to appreciate how much they grow, change, and learn in their first year of life.

 Veterinarians take several factors into consideration when advising on the best age to spay or neuter puppies, including the breed, size, and overall health of each individual animal.

-Recent research shows that early spaying and neutering (before 6 months of age) can increase the risk of joint disorders like hip and elbow dysplasia in larger dog breeds, including the Labrador Retriever.
+Recent research shows that early spaying and neutering (before 6 months of age) can increase the risk of joint disorders like hip and elbow dysplasia associated with neutering, in larger dog breeds, including the Labrador Retriever.

 Certain cancers have been also found to occur more frequently in spayed/neutered dogs as compared to intact dogs.